aaronmams/jekyll-now/_posts/2016-10-14-State Space Models with Seasonal Data.md

 Here, we propose a structural break in 2010 and compare a seasona dummy variable model with a break in 2010 to the state-space model we just fit.

-The seasonal dummy variable model with a structural break can be formalized as:
+The seasonal dummy variable model with monthly data and a structural break can be formalized as:

 $$y_{it} = \alpha + \sum_{i=1}^{11}\gamma_{it}D_{i}Z_{i}$$